zingbot/GRAPHplus/README.md

 GRAPHplus

-Projects associated wit the Columbia GRAPH+ inforamtion visual exploration and process
+Projects associated with the Columbia GRAPH+ inforamtion visual exploration and process
 =========